Temporal Network Analysis Using Zigzag Persistence: Results

 \subsubsection{Temporal Ordinal Partition Network}

-The ordinal partition network is formed by first generating a sequence of permutations from the time series $x = [x_0, x_1, x_2, \ldots, x_n]$ using a permutation dimension $m$ and delay $\tau$.
-These are the same permutations in the information statistic permutation entropy~\cite{Bandt2002}.
-In this work we choose $m=6$ and $\tau$ using the multi-scale permutation entropy method as suggested in~\cite{Myers2020c}.
-We generate a sequence of permutation by assigning each vector embedding
+Given a time series $x = [x_0, x_1, x_2, \ldots, x_n]$ for a sequence of times $t = [t_0,\cdots, t_n]$, the ordinal partition network is formed by first generating a sequence of permutations using a fixed permutation dimension $m$ and delay $\tau$.
+We generate a sequence of permutations by assigning each vector embedding